Why the choice of software pricing matters

 The most popular payment systems

-We prefer this system at Purrweb and use it for our projects; wait for details on this near the end.
+We prefer this system at Purrweb, and use it for our projects; wait for details on this near the end.

 CloudPayments presents itself as a payment system for all online stores and services.
 Users only need to type into a simple form, and there is no need to go off-site to pay.
 A special feature handles payments from mobile devices, which makes the service especially convenient for app developers.
-Regular, automatic payments are supported, which is nice, if you have decided on per-user or differentiated as your startup pricing model.
+Regular, automatic payments are supported, which is nice if you have decided on per-user or differentiated as your startup pricing model.

-As you can see, there is a variety of systems, some especially appropriate for certain software pricing models.
+As you can see, there are a variety of systems, some especially appropriate for certain software pricing models.
 Other factors should be considered as well, like the product’s geographic distribution or expected sales channels.

 From Purrweb’s experience: how we helped our customers pick a revenue model

-Sometimes people come to Purrweb when they have only the concept of a startup, the basic kernel idea, and the rest develops as we look after the seed together.
+Sometimes, people come to Purrweb when they have only the concept of a startup, the basic kernel idea, and the rest develops as we look after the seed together.
 That was so with Contentplace — a video content marketplace.

 The case of Contentplace

 We decided to chime in with our own suggestions, and the result was to reduce it to three.
-Given the platform’s capabilities and the audience’s needs, as we envisioned them, it was resolved that a multi-level system would work the best.
-There would be two payment options, for 25 and 100 Gb of data, along with a special offer for new clients only — upgrade to the full-featured option for the price of the basic choice.
+Given the platform’s capabilities and the audience’s needs, as we envisioned them, it was resolved that a multi-level system would work best.
+There would be two payment options, for 25 and 100 GB of data, along with a special offer for new clients only — upgrade to the full-featured option for the price of the basic choice.

 As for the payment system, we went with Stripe because of the wide variety of payment choices for consumers and the ease and quickness of implementation – just what the doctor prescribed for MVP and the testing to follow.